Local government in Australia: State/territory control

 Local government in Australia has very limited legislative powers and no judicial powers, and executive-wise is subject to the exclusive jurisdiction of the state/territory it belongs to.
-The functions and practices of local councils are mostly centered around managing public services and land uses at the community level, and are similar throughout Australia, but can vary to some degree between jurisdictions.
+The functions and practices of local councils are mostly centred around managing public services and land uses at the community level, and are similar throughout Australia, but can vary to some degree between jurisdictions.
 State departments oversee the activities of local councils and may intervene in their affairs when needed, subject to relevant legislation.

 For more details in each state and territory, see the following: